Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 ### Page

-The `Page` component's `seperator` prop has been removed, as it no longer has any visual effect.
+The `Page` component's `separator` prop has been removed, as it no longer has any visual effect.
 You should remove any usage of this prop.

 ```diff
 - <Page title="Settings" separator>